 Any CRM system is more than just a centralized customer database, and it takes some getting used to.
 How do you integrate this type of software in your business processes in a pain-free way, without stretching your budget and killing your team’s productivity and enthusiasm?

-In this post, you’ll find a fool-proof CRM implementation plan where we explain each step using our free CRM as an example.
+In this post, you’ll find a fool-proof CRM implementation plan where we explain each step using our CRM as an example.
 You’ll also learn about potential drawbacks and how to prevent them.

 - Why implement CRM in the first place?